surajpowar/surajpowar.github.io/_posts/2023-07-09-Secant's-method.md

 ---

 # Secant Method for Numerical Approximation.
-If we recall from the [Newton's Method](https://surajpowar.github.io/Newton's-method)
+If we recall the [Newton's Method](https://surajpowar.github.io/Newton's-method)

 # Code
 ```python3